 From City Hall, take Broadway and you’ll find out how long the avenue stretches out, it’s actually one of the biggest streets of United-States.

 Walk from Broadway to Canal Street to enter the heart of Chinatown, New York’s Chinese neighborhood.
 On Canal Street, you’ll notice that dozen of shops sell similar things.
-Try not to stay for too long and don’t get ripped off in buying a fake iPhone or perfume.
+Try not to stay for too long and don’t get ripped off by buying a fake iPhone or perfume.

 While walking on Mulberry Street starting from Broome Street, you’ll enter Nolita which means North of Little Italy.